Resources for journalists covering UCLA

 Newsroom is published by UCLA Media Relations.

 Most UCLA students are on the quarter system.
-This is the spring quarter of the 2018-19 academic year.
 Official calendar.

 Access to UCLA